SystemR/resource-service/README.md

 ### Solution

-The goal of ResourceService is consistency and DRY API.
+The goal of ResourceService is to enforce consistency, DRY, and flat API for front-end back-end communication.

 Taking advantage of TypeScript's ability to do OO, we can create a Base class for back-end communication services, and save time in writing each method for every HTTP Verb by inheriting from it.
 The result will also be automatically typed to the model class specified for the service.

-So later on, connecting another end-point, let's say `/account`, all that's needed is set up `Account` model, and `userService` that extends from `Resource` and `ResourceService`.
+So later on, connecting another end-point, let's say `/account`, all that's needed is set up `Account` model, and `accountService` that extends from `Resource` and `ResourceService`.
 Immediately you get the same set of API for CRUD and more: create(), list(), get(), update(), patch(), search(), and upload().
-Read more below to learn about each of the API.
+Read below to learn about each of the API.

+All the API calls are wrapped in a promise so you can use `async/await`.

 Note that this module doesn't have the back-end component.
 It only maps the front-end to specific url and its expectations upon the result.
+I'll open source the back-end adapter in the future.

 ## API/Mapping Summary